Skip to navigation Skip to content

 Processing Essential Medical Equipment Payment (EMEP) claims 008-01040030

-EMEP claims are assessed in relation to the customer’s current residential address.
-Customers only need to claim EMEP once for their current residence and qualifying essential medical equipment and/or medically required heating/cooling.
-If the customer acquires further qualifying medical equipment, they will need to lodge a new claim for a new assessment.
+EMEP claims are assessed for a current residential address, and qualifying essential medical equipment and/or medically required heating/cooling.
+If the customer and/or equipment user acquires further qualifying medical equipment, they must lodge a new claim for each new assessment.

-• be automatically paid every 12 months on the grant date anniversary, and
+• automatically pay every 12 months on the grant date anniversary, and

-When there is a change in circumstances, for example a change in residential address:
+Where there is a change in circumstances, for example a change in residential address, the customer may lose qualification.
+The customer:

 • a new anniversary date is set according to the date of grant of the new claim

-Once eligibility for EMEP is established, proof of medical needs is not required again if:
+Proof of medical evidence/information is not required again if:

 • the customer changes address but the new claim is for the same person with the same medical equipment/requirements